tehila440/predicting_bike_rentals/README.md

 Predicting Bike Rentals.

 Guided project from Dataquest.
-Backbone is comparing the different machine learning models, very basic.
-I added on to the project to explore different parameters and columns.
+Purpose is comparing a few machine learning models, very basic.
+In the project we look at bike rental data from 2011 - 2012 and make predictions on rentals.
+The models the project compares are Linear Regression, Decision Tree Regression, and Random Forest Regression.
+There is basic data cleaning and basic feature engineering with minimal parameter optimization.